 - Artificer spells 5e

 - Roleplaying an Artificer

-With average HP, supported by their proficiency in medium armour and shields, Artificers have moderate staying power, equivalent to a Cleric.
-Your subclass can improve this further, such as by granting you access to heavy armour.
-Unlike a Cleric, however, you can also enchant your own magic weapons and armour, and cast the Shield spell, allowing you to dance the steel tango with frontline Fighters.
+Your subclass can improve this further, such as by granting you access to heavy armor.
+Unlike a Cleric, however, you can also enchant your own magic DnD weapons and armor, and cast the Shield spell, allowing you to dance the steel tango with frontline Fighter 5e characters.

-After selecting a primary ability score, you should bulk up your Artificer’s Constitution (decent armour proficiencies can only take you so far).
-Characters that don’t use DEX as their primary stat will still often want it to increase it to 14, because this is the most that you can take advantage of while using your medium armour proficiency.
+After selecting a primary ability score, you should bulk up your Artificer’s Constitution (decent armor proficiencies can only take you so far).
+Characters that don’t use DEX as their primary stat will still often want it to increase it to 14, because this is the most that you can take advantage of while using your medium armor proficiency.